Fall of Phnom Penh

-The fall of Phnom Penh was the capture of Phnom Penh, capital of the Khmer Republic (in present-day Cambodia), by the Khmer Rouge on 17 April 1975, effectively ending the Cambodian Civil War.
-At the beginning of April 1975, Phnom Penh, one of the last remaining strongholds of the Khmer Republic, was surrounded by the Khmer Rouge and totally dependent on aerial resupply through Pochentong Airport.
+The Fall of Phnom Penh was the capture of Phnom Penh, capital of the Khmer Republic (in present-day Cambodia), by the Khmer Rouge on 17 April 1975, effectively ending the Cambodian Civil War.
+At the beginning of the month, Phnom Penh, one of the last remaining strongholds of the Khmer Republic, was surrounded by the Khmer Rouge and totally dependent on aerial resupply through Pochentong Airport.

-With a Khmer Rouge victory imminent, the United States government evacuated US nationals and allied Cambodians on 12 April 1975.
+With a Khmer Rouge victory imminent, the United States government evacuated US nationals and allied Cambodians on 12 April.
 On 17 April, the Khmer Republic government evacuated the city, intending to establish a new government center close to the Thai border to continue resistance.
 Later that day, the last defences around Phnom Penh were overrun and the Khmer Rouge occupied Phnom Penh.

 Captured Khmer Republic forces were taken to the Olympic Stadium where they were executed; senior government and military leaders were forced to write confessions prior to their executions.
 The Khmer Rouge ordered the evacuation of Phnom Penh, emptying the city except for expatriates who took refuge in the French embassy until 30 April, when they were transported to Thailand.